-Broadly speaking, the Physics Division Liaison to the experiment is a Hall B staff member selected by Volker Burkert to oversee the hall's interests with respect to personnel and equipment protection.4 This is true for all three halls.
+Broadly speaking, the Physics Division Liaison to the experiment is a Hall B staff member selected by Patrick Achenbach to oversee the Hall's interests with respect to personnel and equipment protection.3 This is true for all three halls.
 However, the role of the Physics Division Liaison may include other responsibilities depending upon the experiment and other factors.
 His/her responsibilities include:

-- Oversee that proper rules of safety are carefully followed in the conduct of the experiment. - Approve a Hall status change to Restricted Access in coordination with the Hall Work Coordinator. - Training verification of shift workers via JList software. - Together with the Run Coordinator, ensure that the counting house is manned appropriately: i.e., sufficient personnel are present to safely carry out the experimental program or monitor the apparatus as needed.
+- Oversee that proper rules of safety are carefully followed in the conduct of the experiment. - Approve a Hall status change to Restricted Access in coordination with the Hall Work Coordinator. - Training verification of shift workers via JList software.